christinedom/FoodBankConnect/Phase3-IDB.tr.md

 ---

-## 6. Architecture
+## 6. Frontend

-So far, our site's overall architecture is a hierarchical file structure containing relevant subdirectories for each model.
-We have a Splash page (index.html) that links to all of the model pages as well as the Postman API and the about page (about.html).
-The splash/home page contains a slideshow running through various instance pages, and each webpage contains a navigation bar containing links to the home page, each model page, and the about page.

-The front-end framework we used was Bootstrap.
-We used Bootstrap to obtain convenient CSS structures and formatting that we use on every single web page.
-We do not have a back-end framework yet since this is just phase one.

-Instance pages contain relevant links to other instance pages of the same model as well as links to their respective parent model pages.
-Instance pages contain many forms of media, particularly links to official webpages and maps.
-There are also images in order to immediately familiarize viewers with the instance in question.

-The about page runs a JavaScript file that dynamically retrieves the number of commits, issues created, and issues closed of each team member.
-It does so by using the GitLab API to access all of the repo's commits and issues, and then it tallies up the representatives in these categories for each team member.
-GitLab offers a query of issues opened by specific authors, but the other two categories do not have such queries.
-So, manual filtering by authors' GitLab IDs and by authors' emails is performed in the JavaScript file to complete this task.
+The frontend of our site uses React.
+We have our landing page, about page, and then our three model pages as static (always existent) pages to which React routes service.
+The about page is populated with data in regards to our commits and issues from a small JavaScript program that calls GitLab's API to get information about our repository and our team members.
+The model pages present grid-based layouts of all of the cards/instances present for that model.
+This information is retrieved using the range-based GET endpoint of our API.
+The instance pages themselves, which number in the hundreds, are created and routed through React dynamically and are populated with attributes and media by calling the ID-based GET endpoint of our API.

 ---

 ## 7. Toolchains & Development Workflow

-- **Languages:** HTML, JavaScript, CSS, and Make
+- **Languages:** HTML, JavaScript, CSS, Python, JSX, Docker, and Make
-- **Frameworks:** Bootstrap CSS
+- **Frameworks:** Bootstrap CSS, Flask, and PostgreSQL
-- **Libraries:** We made use of the Bootstrap public library for CSS objects and formatting.
+- **Libraries:** We made use of the Bootstrap public library for CSS objects and formatting as well as the BeautifulSoup Python library for web scraping.
-- **Build tools:** We have a Makefile that condenses pushing and pulling, a .yml that runs pipelines to upload our source files to the AWS hosting site automatically, and a .gitignore that keeps our working space clean and free from clutter.
+- **Build tools:** We have a Makefile that condenses pushing and pulling, a .yml that runs pipelines to upload our source files to the AWS hosting site and run tests automatically, various Dockerfiles to maintain our Docker images for each part of the website, and a .gitignore that keeps our working space clean and free from clutter.
-- **Testing tools:** Currently, our Postman API is set up to be able to test our API once it is implemented, which will happen in phase 2.
+- **Testing tools:** Our .yml runs all of our tests automatically.
+We have backend tests using Pytest and Postman as well as Frontend tests using Selenium and Jest.
 - **Version control:** We made use of GitLab for source control.
 We have a GitLab project/repository that contains the most up-to-date version of our site as well as all of our source code and media files.
+We occasionally forked the repository to preserve the website's state for grading purposes.

 ---